Reconcyl/eso/foam/builtins.md

 # Foam Builtins

-This file lists most builtins currently available in Foam, as well as what they do.
+This file lists 45 builtins that are currently available in Foam, as well as what they do.

 ## `#`